Agile-and-Adaptive-Robotics/panda-kb-pipeline/tutorials/dummy-pipeline-1.0/README.md

 See this article for spike encoding [SNNTorch](https://snntorch.readthedocs.io/en/latest/tutorials/tutorial_1.html)

 ### UART Communication Considerations:
 - At this time, I'm using a one to one point communication via UART.
-Of course, this poses issues since we have four Teensy boards that need to communicate with the LattePanda.
+Of course, this poses issues since we have four Teensy boards on the Quadruped that need to communicate with the LattePanda.
 Future iterations will need to consider using the Arduino Library `SoftwareSerial.h`.
 The software implementation introduces more latency, and we might need to consider I2C.

 ### Comparison of I2C and UART
 - Below are the considerations of both the LattePanda and Teensy and how they would work together